CYLI310/DriveAgentAndroid/README.md

 # DriveAgent

 DriveAgent is an Android application that displays a map with speed trap locations.
 The application uses a WebView to render a map from a local HTML file and leverages a JavaScript interface to interact with native Android code for location updates and data retrieval.
+This app is fully available offline.

 ## Features